somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * When the Equation above was written it automatically sets up its dual equation which can be further composed with this one to go to higher and higher Degrees of Metrics.
 This is no different than doing Euclidean Geometry in Higher and Higher Dimensions.
 The fundamental Law of Each Dimension is just the Axis.

-### Duality is a Fundamental Law - Every Fundamental Law is a Duality (an Equilibrium Phase Diagram)
+### Cycle is Fundamental Law of Balance - Every Fundamental Law of Balance is a Cycle

 * Every Fundamental Law is a Duality.

+  - Equilibrium Phase Diagram is a Cyclic Balance between the Phases.
+Phases on either side get identified at the Phase Boundary.

 * Every **Fundamental Law** is a **Composition Law of Duality**.
 This means that every Fundamental Law is obtained by **Composing Dualities**.
 This is just a restatement of the fact that every Fundamental Law is an Equilibrium Phase Boundary.
 In particular, every Mathematically correct Equation is an Equilibrium Phase Boundary which can be obtained by **composing Dualities**.